COYE-Coder/Annual-Cropland-Extent/validation/README.md

 # Crop-Scope Validation Pipeline

-This directory contains the code and resources for the agriculture validation protocol used to assess the accuracy of our Crop Watch product.
+This directory contains the code and resources for the agriculture validation protocol used to assess the accuracy of our Crop Scope data product.

 ## Overview